TechCowboy/Agon-FUN/README.md

     Reset the eZ80

 ### RST $08
+https://github.com/breakintoprogram/agon-docs/wiki/MOS-API </br>
+The contents below was taken from mos_api.inc

     MOS Command
-    Value in accumuator
+    Function is value in accumuator
     for parameters see here:

-https://github.com/breakintoprogram/agon-docs/wiki/MOS-API </br>
-The contents below was taken from mos_api.inc

 ```
 	; MOS high level functions
 	;